differentrain/HCalc/README.md

 Tips: Press `F1` or `F2` to quick-add prefix.

+### Copying Result

+Left click any result box that is used to copy it's text content to clipboard.

 ## About source code

 I wrote this gadget in C# 7.2, Visual studio 2017, nothing else to say.
 By the way, the readability and renormalization is sacrificed for performance, if you feel hard to read these code, debug it.